This post was most recently updated on December 13th, 2020

 When you come to Cyprus on a student visa, the first thing you have to do is visit your college.
 The college will set you an appointment date with the Migration & Labour office.
-When the Migration Office processes your documents, then only you will be considered as a legal student in Cyprus.
+When the Migration Office processes your documents, you will be considered a legal student in Cyprus.

 Since the day you are registered in the Migration office, your six months will be counted.